 Dr. Blaise J. Ferrandino, Composition.
 Professor and Division Chair of Music Theory and Composition at Texas Christian University.
 Besides his work as a composer and theorist, he is an accomplished classical and jazz double bassist.
 Dr. Ferrandino holds degrees from Ithaca College, Syracuse University, and the Hartt School of Music.
 He is sought after as a composer, lecturer, and performer.
 His compositions include song cycles, orchestral pieces, a wide-ranging assortment of chamber music, an opera, and solo works for various instruments.
 His most recent published works are Song and a Dance for Double Bass and Piano commissioned by the International Society of Double Bassists as the compulsory piece for their 2011 competition and Crucible, commissioned for the TCU Trombone Summit quartet competition.
-His musical drama Retrieving the Spirit premiered in April of 2012, and his Symphony for Wind Ensemble is due to premiere in the Spring of 2013.
-In addition to his teaching at the Clear Creek Music Festival, Dr. Ferrandino will compose a work to be performed by the combined forces of the Festival and Halfway musical community.
+His musical drama Retrieving the Spirit premiered in April of 2012, and his Symphony for Wind Ensemble premiered in the Spring of 2013.
+In addition to his teaching at the Clear Creek Music Festival, Dr. Ferrandino has composed several works for the Clear Creek Kids children’s chorus and for the combined forces of the Festival and Halfway musical community.
+In 2018 the Festival will premiere part IV of his Scenes from the Oregon Trail, “Fort Hayes to Flagstaff Hill,” bringing the work to the location of the present Oregon Trail Interpretive Center above Baker City, OR.